-- Publishes policies for handling the authentication failures on the part of the recipients.
+Publishes policies for handling authentication failures on the part of the recipients.

-- Monitors and improvises the domain protection from fraudulent emails.
+Monitors and improvises domain protection from fraudulent emails.

 An organization can easily incorporate the DMARC protocol into its existing inbound email authentication process.
-It ensures the email message aligns with the receiver's knowledge regarding the sender.
-In case it doesn't match, then proper guidelines are there to handle such non-aligned messages.
+It ensures the email message aligns with the receiver's knowledge of the sender.
+If it doesn't match, proper guidelines are there to handle such non-aligned messages.

 The importance of DMARC is deeply tied to email security and deliverability.
 The major benefits for which you should set up DMARC are as follows:

 Provides robust email authentication reporting